kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Men are disturbed not by things, but by the view which they take of them. - Epictetus
+    ## We aim above the mark to hit the mark. - Ralph Waldo Emerson